Andy34G7/time-capsule/implementation plan.md

 - Provide a minimal-but-extensible time capsule web app where users can submit messages ("capsules") to be revealed now or in the future.
 - Persist capsules indefinitely in Turso (serverless SQLite) so the solution works on serverless platforms without local disk while supporting relational queries.
 - Require a per-capsule passphrase whenever the creator supplies one; otherwise capsules are public once their reveal date passes.
-- Keep the stack lightweight (Node.js + Express) while leaving room to bolt on richer auth or database layers later.
+- Keep the stack lightweight (Node.js + Express) while leaving room to bolt on richer auth or database layers later, including OAuth-based login so capsules remain visible only to their owners when desired.

 ## 2. High-Level Architecture